advanderveer/27067dd17/onl/wall/README.md

 ### TODO

-- [ ] try a VRF based signature on the transaction.
-What is the overhead?
+- [x] try a VRF based signature on the transaction.
-- [ ] create a signature that creates and validates a deposit transaction
+- [x] create a signature that creates and validates a deposit transaction
 - [ ] create a simulation that tests finalisation and total stake calculations
 - [ ] write down a round time adjustment protocol